durette/durette/README.md

   - Everything I can get my hands on... but mostly IFS Build Place stuff these days
 - 👯 I’m looking to collaborate on ...
   - I have an idea for a personal financial system that focuses on day-to-day stuff like paying bills and paying off debts.
 It's based on a system I devised for my own use that works like a forward-looking check register.
 I'd like to make it a copyleft/GNU open source project but would entertain a debate if you disagree.
+  - I work with ERP software for a living and would like to build a very simple, intuitive system for Girl Scouts to manage their cookie orders and inventory.
 - 📫 How to reach me: ...
   - https://www.linkedin.com/in/kevindurette/
 - 😄 Pronouns: He/They/Human/Compatriot